Klein-Hu/klein-hu.github.io/_posts/2017-09-01-Seven-Concurrency-Models-02.md

 * Reduce a sequence to a single (possibly complex) value with `reduce`
 * Parallelize a reduce operation with `fold`

+`map` is the data transformation. `reduce` is the data consumption.
+The transformation and consumption is user defined functions.

+`map` should be easily parallelized.
+But `reduce` may not. `fold` can't work with a lazy sequence, because there is no way to perform binary chop on it.

 ---
 ![E=mc^2]({{ site.url }}/assets/images/emc2.gif)